Featured Offer: Get a free credit card reader from Square Payments

 Borrowers will find that U.S. Bank offers competitive interest rates and very few extra fees.
 It's one of the largest banks offering quick fixed-rate loans.
 Additionally, U.S. Bank offers good customer support and has an overall positive reputation among its customers.

-As with other bank loans, qualifying is reserved for the most credit-worthy borrowers.
-Additionally, U.S. Bank doesn't have quite as large a reach as others on this list, with 3,500+ locations in just 29 states.
+As with other bank loans, funding is reserved for the most credit-worthy borrowers.
+Additionally, U.S. Bank doesn't have quite as large a reach as others on this list.
 If you're on the East Coast, you'll need to find another lending option.
 However, if you're in one of U.S. Bank's service areas, consider giving them a try.

 U.S. Bank stands out above its competitors as a small business-friendly bank.
 U.S. Bank offers numerous financial products suitable for businesses of all sizes, including: